 The caravan was in a bad way when we first got our hands on it – full of junk, covered in mouse poo, walls that were covered in rotten wood which were sodden with water, no working electrics or gas, and just generally filthy.

-We started by clearing all of the junk out of the caravan, salvaging anything worth keeping and chucking the rest.
+It started by clearing all of the junk out of the caravan, salvaging anything worth keeping and chucking the rest.
 We then ripped out the really manky carpet and took out all of the soft furnishings.

 The cushions themselves were in ok condition.
 By that I mean, only a few moth/mouse-chewed holes, but they were an awful shade of orange and looked like they came out of a 70’s indie film.
 We decided to keep all the cushions, as we soon discovered the cost of foam (which by the way is extortionate) and invested in a steam cleaner so we could reupholster all the cushions ourselves.